ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 __Solvers and Examples in Julia__

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

+This is version 0.1.2.
+The scalar solvers and the fist chapter of the notebook are done.
+Chapter 2 is under construction.

 ## Scalar Equations: Chapter 1